Walgreens lifts profit forecast as drug sales rebound

 Same-store prescriptions filled at Walgreens’ pharmacies rose 9.8% in the quarter, including a 6% boost from COVID-19 vaccines.

-Rival Rite Aid (RAD.N), which operates drugstore chains in the United States, also reported a rise in pharmacy sales in its most recent quarter.
+Rival Rite Aid, which operates drugstore chains in the United States, also reported a rise in pharmacy sales in its most recent quarter.

 Retail sales at Walgreens’ Boots UK segment rose 38.7% amid partial easing of lockdowns.